mayarrrrrr/Bookaholics_store/README.md

 # Creation

-The website is a Mayar's creation as an independent project.
+The project is created by Mayar Akok( Moringa Student).

 # Problem statement